Strategic Risk Management

 In today’s business world, risk is not merely a technical issue that emerges in processes or systems.
 The real risk arises when decision-making mechanisms come under pressure and the ability to set direction weakens.

-Senior-Level Decision Processes and Operational Risk
+Senior-Level Decision-Making Processes and Operational Risk

 Operational risks are often shaped through processes, information flow, and timing.
 However, when these elements begin to limit senior management’s focus, access, or scope of action, risk ceases to be operational and transforms into strategic vulnerability.